DugongBioinformatics/dugongbioinformatics.github.io/README.md

 Likewise, Dugong becomes a great choice for developers who need to autonomously deploy a Docker image with graphical interface in their future workflow or who want to make their graphical tool available in the Dockstore repository.
 Dugong adapts as a base image for the implementation of different tools.

+#### Go-Docker

+[Go-Docker](http://www.genouest.org/godocker/): is a batch/cluster computing processing tool using Docker as an execution/isolation system, and can be used with environments with Sun Grid Engine, Torque, among others.
+However, Go-Docker does not manage to send the commands to the remote nodes, requiring integration with container management tools, such as: Docker Swarm, Apache Mesos, Kubernetes, among others.
+It acts as an additional layer above these tools on multiple user systems, where users do not have Docker privileges or expertise.

+Its implementation depends on solid knowledge in a high performance computing environment using platforms such as Sun Grid Engine, Torque, SLURM, among others.
+It also requires knowledge about the Docker platform and orchestration systems, such as those already mentioned: Docker Swarm, Apache Mesos, Kubernetes, among others.

+After its implementation by a Linux system administrator, the end user can use its resources using containers implemented with DugongGUI and mainly DugongCMD, to compose different pipes and execute parallel processes.

+For more information on how to implement a Go-Docker environment, visit the [documentation](https://godocker.atlassian.net/wiki/spaces/GOD/overview) provided by the developer.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Author <a name="Author" /> [[menu]](#menu)